openeuler-mirror/community/en/sig-infrastructure/command.md

         </tr>
         <tr>
             <td>
-                /flattened
+                /squash
             </td>
             <td style="white-space:nowrap;">
-                /flattened
+                /squash
             </td>
             <td>
-                Change the merge method of pull request to <strong>flattened merge</strong>.
+                Change the merge method of pull request to <strong>squash merge</strong>.
                 <br>
-                flattened merge: multiple commits in this branch will be packaged into a commit to the target branch.
+                squash merge: multiple commits in this branch will be packaged into a commit to the target branch.
             </td>
             <td>
                 Collaborators on the repository.